Finding the Right Neighbourhood

 Vandalism and deterrents like “Beware of dog” signs or bars on windows can mean there’s a high crime rate in the area.
 Keep an eye out for graffiti, too – it could be a sign of gang activity.
 Check with local police for info about crimes in the area; they’ll also be able to tell you about how active area residents are in terms of crime prevention and community policing.

 Development can change the personality of a neighborhood, and increase taxes and traffic.
-Look for new construction in the area and check with city hall or the local chamber of commerce for planned housing developments, new facilities, new retailers, etc.
+Look for new construction in the area and check with the City of Ottawa for planned developments, new facilities, etc.

 Trademarks owned or controlled by The Canadian Real Estate Association.
 Used under licence.